enyojs/enyo-docs/developer-guide/building-apps/layout/drawers.md

 `moon.Drawer` contains two areas for content--a main content area, where items declared in the `components` block live, and an optional `controlDrawer`, which houses any items declared in a `controlDrawerComponents` block.
-In addition, in its `handle` property, `moon.Drawer` allows you to specify an activator control (typically of the kind [moon.DrawerHandle]($api/#/kind/moon.DrawerHandle)), which is used to display the activator along with a styled label.
+In addition, in its `handle` property, `moon.Drawer` allows you to specify an activator control, which is displayed along with a styled label.

 `moon.Drawer` objects are designed to be placed inside a `moon.Drawers` container.
 This is done by supplying an array of Drawer objects in the `drawers` property of the `moon.Drawers`.
-The `moon.Drawers` creates a `moon.DrawerHandle` instance for each Drawer it contains.
-These handles are grouped together visually in the Drawers control; selecting a handle will activate the associated Drawer, opening either the main content area or the control drawer (depending on how the Drawer is configured).
+The drawer handles are grouped together visually in the Drawers control; selecting a handle will activate the associated drawer, opening either the main content area or the control drawer (depending on how the Drawer is configured).

 Finally, note that a `moon.Drawers` may contain child components of any kind.